etwk/blog/content/lists/books.md

 - [ ] The Book You Want Everyone You Love to Read: Sane And Sage Advice to Help You Navigate All of Your Most Important Relationships (Philippa Perry) #psychology  #must
 - [ ] Games People Play: The Psychology of Human Relationships (Eric Berne)
 - [ ] How to Win Friends & Influence People (Dale Carnegie) #must
+- [ ] How to Know a Person: The Art of Seeing Others Deeply and Being Deeply Seen (David Brooks)

 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)